Hank the Cowdog: Characters

+In the "Secret Sleeping Powder Files", Pete becomes lost, and Hank reluctantly helps find him, at the request of Sally May.

 Slim Chance: A lazy but loyal cowboy and ranch hand that works for High Loper.
 It is unclear how long Slim has worked at the ranch, but despite several comments made about wanting to move to a bigger operation, he has never quit.
 He does most of the work on the ranch that Loper does not want, and occasionally gets forced into babysitting Little Alfred, for whom he has an affinity.
 Slim lives in a rundown shack two miles from ranch headquarters, and maintains a filthy house, frequently leaving old dishes, clothes, food, and livestock magazines lying around and fostering a chronic rodent problem.
 He also hates cooking, which results in him maintaining a horrible diet and eating things that would disgust the average reader, like sardine and ketchup sandwiches and boiled turkey necks.
-Slim loves pranks including placing a smoke bomb in the town's volunteer fire department truck and tricking Loper into believing there was a fire causing him to start the truck and set it off.
+Slim loves pranks, including placing a smoke bomb in the town's volunteer fire department truck and tricking Loper into believing there was a fire causing him to start the truck and set it off.
 He is prone to making poor decisions, usually due to laziness, often with disastrous consequences.
 He frequently compares himself to Hank in this regard.
 Often, when Hank gets into trouble, Slim does not stay mad at him, stating that Hank reminds him of himself.

 Although Slim loves to play pranks on Hank and poke fun at him, it is clear he has an affinity for both him and Drover, frequently asking them to come along with him on odd jobs.
 Hank saves his life on several occasions, such as in "The Case of the Prowling Bear" and "The Hooking Bull".
 The first audio-only book, The Homeless Pooch, establishes that Slim is Hank's owner; however, in other books in the series Hank and Drover are said to be Loper's dogs, or even Alfred's.
 He speaks with a strong southern drawl.
 He plays a role in almost every book, and appears most frequently of all the human characters.

 Wallace and Junior: Two buzzards that Hank sometimes encounters.
 Wallace, an old buzzard and father to Junior, is very harsh and abrasive, not easily getting along with most of the other characters of the series.
 He is also relatively single-minded, judging most things mainly on their usefulness as a food source.
 He doesn't seem to like Hank much, but sometimes acts decently towards him.
 Junior, Wallace's slow and clumsy son, is more timid than his father.
 He also has a stutter.
 He loves his father but often makes Wallace angry by being cowardly, being friendly towards other animals (who Wallace says they should rather think about eating), and generally being bad at being a buzzard.
 Wallace also loathes Junior's love of singing.